|Nutrition Facts (per serving)|

 Strain into a chilled cocktail glass.

-Sprinkle cinnamon on top for a garnish.
+Grate cinnamon on top for a garnish.
+Serve and enjoy.

-How Strong Is the Pumpkin Pie Martini?
+How Strong Is a Pumpkin Pie Martini?